serbrech/blog/_posts/2016-10-26-What-we-dont-tell-you-about-microservices.md

 # Setting the stage

 My current client has a long lived software that has evolved over about 10 years.
 It is a large codebase, that started as monolithic.
-Then splitted it into services, and made them communicate with WCF.
+The system was slowly split into services and of course, WCF was used to make them communicate.
-Trying to follow good SOA design, Message Queues and NServiceBus was introduced before it was even cool.
+Trying to follow good SOA design, Message Queues and NServiceBus were introduced before it was even cool.
 This multi-services system, although "distributed", is really just one big monolithic system, with strong inter-dependencies, running in multiple processes.
 The single big bang deployment of the whole code base once a month is a good sign of that.